-Mahallas are neighborhoods / settlements comprised of residential buildings, mosques, schools,

-Differences between the neighbourhoods have existed and still exist.
-Presence of water has been evident in few of the neighbourhoods, while few have been on steep terrain, thus the residential houses have been adapted to the terrain along with the road network making an organic form.
+Mahallas are neighborhoods / settlements comprised of residential buildings, mosques, schools, few of the neighbourhoods, while few have been on steep terrain, thus the residential houses have been adapted to the terrain along with the road network making an organic form.
 Another indicator was financial status of the residents.